-Q: Which of these tricks can I apply outside of deep settings?
+Q: Which of these tricks bring new insight that I can apply outside of deep settings?

 How do we get generalisation from neural networks?